Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 - Short grain rice

-All of these can work well for Japanese meals.
+All of these can work well for Japanese meals, from simple bowls of rice with everyday dishes to sushi, sushi rolls and donburi.

 Sushi Rice vs Japanese Rice